LSC-30051 - Case Studies in Biotechnology

 Intended Learning Outcomes

-critically evaluate the contribution of biotechnology research to key issues: 2
+critically evaluate the application of biotechnology to address key challenges facing humankind: 1,2

 Study hours